(Blooper) Bunny

 (Blooper) Bunny is a Merrie Melodies animated short film directed by Greg Ford and Terry Lennon, with music by George Daugherty, produced in 1991 by Warner Bros.
 Animation.
 Featuring the voice talents of Jeff Bergman, Gordon Hunt, and Russell Calabrese, the short is a parody of some of the specials produced for Bugs Bunny's 50th anniversary the previous year.
 The short never received its intended theatrical release and was shelved for six years.
-It was finally given a television premiere on June 13, 1997, after Cartoon Network discovered the film sitting unseen in the vaults.
+It was finally given a television premiere on Cartoon Network on June 13, 1997.
 It is featured on the Looney Tunes Golden Collection: Volume 1 As of 2003, and on the Bugs Bunny 80th Anniversary Collection As of 2020.

 Synopsis

 The cartoon opens with a short special, celebrating Bugs Bunny's 51st and a Half Anniversary Spectacular.
 Once that is finished, what happened earlier that day is shown, with a backstage look at the characters (featuring 3D rendering of the scenery).
 Bugs is shown rehearsing his one line in the special.
 Elmer Fudd is shown trying to use minoxidil to regrow his hair.
 Daffy Duck and Yosemite Sam are shown only begrudgingly going along with the act, complaining non-stop until called to their places by the director.
 They attempt a performance, which results in a series of animated "bloopers".